DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Wait, Kai!?" - Saki screams

 If he'd get trampled at this moment, he would definitely get his body bones completely broken.
-Yet despite the risk, Kai faces the thick, as log, foot and using his whole body...
+Yet despite the risk, Kai faced the thick, as log, foot and using his whole body...
-Tries a ramming attack.
+Tried a ramming attack.
 <span title="Not sure how to better translate it jp. 四界戦闘式">Fourth World Fighting Arts</span>.
 Adopted by MDA technique to be used against <span title="Original refers to them as 他種族 so I decided to translate it like that">non-human races</span>.
 But, Kai's attack didn't even budge robotic dragon an inch.